 JMG provides comprehensive insurance coverage for several different types of ranch and farm operations, including equine, dairy, poultry, cattle ranches, and commercial operations.
 Our policies typically include dwelling coverage, personal property coverage, fair rental value coverage, loss of use, and outbuilding coverage.
 We also provide additional coverage for livestock and farm and ranch equipment.

 A farm and ranch insurance policy can help significantly protect both your property and its operations, and thus functions as a blend of homeowners’ and business insurance coverage that is customized to meet your unique needs.
-Call JMG Insurance Agency today at 1-(844) 304-7332 or contact us online to request a quote.
+Call JMG Insurance Corp today at 1-(844) 304-7332 or contact us online to request a quote.